Harnekgithub/estate_planning_on_Smart_Contracts/README.md

 The second type of condition, user inactivity, will initialize asset disposition if certain inactivity conditions are met following a user-specified length of time (i.e. trigger the asset distribution instructions following X number of days of account inactivity).

 Per Binoy – What will our login mechanism be?
 We may want to create a smart contract based login mechanism that would validate the login credentials of the user’s confidant.
 We could store the user data as non-public data elements, but then have a public authentication function for the parties that would need to access the contract corpus when the event planned for occurs.
+May want to take this a little bit further, and create a way to associate the person with the wallet/address that was generated from the initial data collection.

+Create a separate contract that will have a stream-to-address mapping as a key/value pair.
+Possibly in a DB, or in another blockchain. *Presentation note: Discuss what we decide, and why.*

 Functionality Blueprint:

 1. User enters service
-2. User provides comprehensive list of assets to be included in their will, including cryptocurrency wallet addresses, NFT wallet addresses, bank or investment account information
+2. User provides comprehensive list of assets to be included in their will, including cryptocurrency wallet addresses, NFT wallet addresses
-3. User provides Healthcare POA, and medical directives
+3. User provides information for their named confident, and parameters for functionality (i.e., number of days of activity after which asset disposition may be executed)
 4. User provides beneficiary information
 5. User provides Asset Distribution instructions
+6. User provides Healthcare POA, and medical directives
-6. A contract is generated via a .sol file
+7. A contract is generated via a .sol file
-7. The contract is maintained until either the user’s death or incapacitation
+8. The contract is maintained and modifyible until either the user’s death or incapacitation
     1. In the event of the user’s death, the dissemination of asset distribution instructions are provided to the user’s specified confidant, who is either tasked with the execution of the user’s estate, or with providing the distribution instructions to another named estate executor/executrix.
     2. In the event of user incapacitation, medical directive information is disseminated to the user’s specified healthcare POA.

+Coding Requirements
+*Upon registering for the service
+*Develop questionaires utilizing Streamlit
+*Generate SmartContract from questionaire datapoints with Solidity